CV examples

 How much can I earn as a hairdresser?

-A personal statement for a hairdresser CV briefly introduces your expertise and aspirations.
+This section on your CV introduces your expertise and aspirations.
 Highlight your passion for hairdressing and beauty, and mention critical skills like cutting, styling, and client consultation.
 Emphasise your dedication to staying updated with industry trends and techniques.
-Include a snippet about your commitment to exceptional customer service and how you strive to bring out the best in every client's appearance.
+Showcase your commitment to exceptional customer service.

 Land the interview for your dream job with CVMaker